 Finland, Food

-5 Plant based Finnish brands to try
+5 Plant-based Finnish brands to try

 If you’re in Finland or planning to visit in future, let me tell you about the plant-based products scene here.
 The availability of plant-based alternatives in grocery stores has increased exponentially in the last 4 – 5 years.
 Hmm, around the same time I moved to Finland – a nice coincidence.
 Now we have so many different brands selling plant based products, it’s hard to choose.
 In this post, I focus only on plant based Finnish brands and our top picks:

-Gold&Green foods started out in Helsinki and is now known for the revolutionary plant protein made from Nordic oats and legumes.
-Our favourites are the Delikaura – readymade oat bits, so tasty and can be used in almost any main dish!
-Wraps, subs, tacos, salads, soups, on pizza etc. They come in 3 flavours (chili-ginger, smoked bbq, mushroom truffle).
+Gold&Green started out in Helsinki and is known for the revolutionary plant protein made from Nordic oats and legumes.
+Our favourites are Delikaura – readymade oat bits, so tasty and can be used in almost any main dish!
+Wraps, subs, tacos, salads, soups, on pizza etc. They come in 3 flavours (chili-ginger, smoked bbq, truffle).
 Just need to heat ’em up!
+The main product is pulled-oats ‘Nyhtökaura’.
+Another product of theirs I truly loved were the pulled oat balls, which are sadly, not in store anymore.

 Did I mention high in protein?

 Unfortunately, in 2022, the company was sold to Finnish dairy company Valio – so we are not sure about the future of these products.
-I suggest another good local brand – Tasty Choice.
+I suggest another local brand – Tasty Choice.
 They make really good ‘meatballs’ and plant-based burgers.
 The products can be found in the vegan section in several big supermarkets.

 vegan finland